Quick Scheduling with a Pediatric Spasticity Specialist

 Normalizing life for every family and child is a priority at Arnold Palmer Hospital.
 After a significant diagnosis affecting your child’s brain or spinal cord, it’s possible that you’re struggling to find your family’s “new normal.”
 We are here to assist with the care and treatment of your child after diagnosis.

 Conservative treatment options for spasticity include orthotics, bracing, oral medications and physical therapy.
 These methods can help your child regain control of their muscles by inhibiting spasms.

-In more advanced cases of spasticity, Botox injections may be an option.
-Your child’s doctor will inject Botox into the affected spastic muscles every three months, providing temporary relief and relaxation.
-Your child can then work with our physical therapists to increase movement and strengthen their muscle tone.
+In more advanced cases of spasticity, Botox injections may be an option, in which your child’s doctor would inject Botox into the affected spastic muscles every three months, providing temporary relief and relaxation.
+Your child would then work with our physical therapists to increase movement and strengthen muscle tone.

 We have the expertise to perform neurosurgical interventions for spasticity including selective dorsal rhizotomy (SDR) or intrathecal baclofen pump (IBP) procedures.

 For more information on the Pediatric Spasticity Program, please call us at 321.841.3050.